 A course outline will be provided prior to the paper being taught.
 If you would like to have a copy of the most recent offering please email email@example.com

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Communication,

 Critical thinking, Ethics, Information literacy, Research, Self-motivation, Teamwork.

 - Learning Outcomes

-By the time students have completed this paper they will know how to:
+By the time students have completed this paper they should:

-- Work independently to communicate and apply learning on key entrepreneurial tools and techniques with confidence
+- Work independently to communicate and apply learning on key entrepreneurial tools and techniques.

-- Collect and analyse market research to test and validate new business models
+- Collect and analyse market research through qualitative and quantitative methods.